xnowbzhao/sapcu/README.md

 ## Acknowledgement
-The code is largely based on [occupancy_networks](https://github.com/autonomousvision/occupancy_networks/), If you use any of this code, please make sure to cite the following work:
+The code is largely based on [occupancy_networks](https://github.com/autonomousvision/occupancy_networks/) and [DGCNN](https://github.com/WangYueFt/dgcnn), If you use any of this code, please make sure to cite these works.

-    @inproceedings{Occupancy Networks,
-        title = {Occupancy Networks: Learning 3D Reconstruction in Function Space}, author = {Mescheder, Lars and Oechsle, Michael and Niemeyer, Michael and Nowozin, Sebastian and Geiger, Andreas}, booktitle = {Proceedings IEEE Conf. on Computer Vision and Pattern Recognition (CVPR)}, year = {2019}
-    }